Mature market

 A market is mature when it has reached a state of equilibrium.
 A market is considered to be in a state of equilibrium when there is an absence of significant growth or a lack of innovation.
-When supply matches demand the price decided by those market forces is called equilibrium price".
-Equilibrium price prevails in the market for a substantial period, which may be from one day to one week or several months.
+When supply matches demand the price determined by market forces is called the equilibrium price.
+Equilibrium prices prevail in the market for a substantial period, which may be from one day to one week or several months.